 - Nitrite- waste products

 - Nitrate- waste products

 Diet should be varied, and items chosen based on the species you are keeping.
-As a general rule, long neck turtles are predominantly carnivorous while short neck species are omnivorous and as such can be offered more vegetable matter.
+As a general rule, long neck turtles are predominantly carnivorous (eating insects such as crickets, moths and flies) while short neck species are omnivorous and as such can be offered more vegetable matter.